 Control your alcohol intake

-Drink no more than 14 units of alcohol per week and have at least a few regular drink-free days.
-Don’t brush your teeth immediately after acidic drinks such as wine, as it can cause damage to the enamel.
+Drink no more than the recommended amount of alcohol units per week and have at least a few regular drink-free days.
+Don’t brush your teeth immediately after acidic drinks such as wine or juice, as it can cause damage to the enamel.